assarbad/pipe-rename/README.md

 OPTIONS:
     -c, --rename-command <COMMAND>
-            Optionally set a custom rename command, like 'git mv'
+            Use a custom rename command, like 'git mv'

+    -d, --pretty-diff
+            Prettify diffs

     -e, --editor <EDITOR>
-            Optionally set an editor, overriding EDITOR environment variable and default
+            Specify what editor to use

     -f, --force
             Overwrite existing files